Collective behavior: Defining the field

 The concept was introduced by Franklin Henry Giddings and employed later by Robert Park and Ernest Burgess, Herbert Blumer, Ralph H. Turner and Lewis Killian, and Neil Smelser.

 Turner and Killian were the first sociologists to back their theoretical propositions with visual evidence in the form of photographs and motion pictures of collective behavior in action.
 Prior to that sociologists relied heavily upon eyewitness accounts, which turned out to be far less reliable than one would hope.

 Turner and Killian's approach is based largely upon the arguments of Blumer, who argued that social "forces" are not really forces.
 The actor is active: He creates an interpretation of the acts of others, and acts on the basis of this interpretation.

 Examples

-Here are some instances of collective behavior: the Los Angeles riot of 1992, the hula-hoop fad of 1958, the stock market crashes of 1929, and the "phantom gasser" episodes in Virginia in 1933–34 and Mattoon, IL in 1944.
+Some instances of collective behavior include the Los Angeles riot of 1992, the hula-hoop fad of 1958, the stock market crashes of 1929, and the "phantom gasser" episodes in the mid 1940s.
 The claim that such diverse episodes all belong to a single field of inquiry is a theoretical assertion, and not all sociologists would agree with it.
 But Blumer and Neil Smelser did agree, as did others, indicating that the formulation has satisfied some leading sociological thinkers.